materiaraiding/materiapartyfinder/README.md

 # Discord Thread Tracker

-A Cloudflare Worker that fetches Discord forum threads and stores them in a Cloudflare D1 database for easy querying and archiving.
+A Cloudflare Worker that fetches Discord forum threads and stores them in a Cloudflare D1 database for use in other web applications.
+This worker is designed to run on a schedule, automatically updating the database with the latest thread information.

 ## Features